A Linear Time Algorithm for the $3$-neighbour Traveling Salesman Problem on Halin graphs and extensions: Complexity of QTSP on Halin graphs

 \section{Complexity of QTSP on Halin graphs}

-Many optimization problems that are NP-Hard on a general graph are solvable in polynomial time on a Halin graph~\cite{Cornuejols83,Lou07,Kabadi98}.
-Unlike these special cases, we show that QTSP is strongly NP-hard on Halin graphs.
+Many optimization problems that are NP-hard on a general graph are solvable in polynomial time on a Halin graph~\cite{Cornuejols83,Lou07,Kabadi98}.
+In particular, TSP on a Halin graph is solvable in linear time.
+Unlike this special case, we show that QTSP is strongly NP-hard on Halin graphs.
 The decision version of QTSP on a Halin graph, denoted by RQTSP, can be stated as follows:

 ``Given a Halin graph $H$ and a constant $\theta$, does there exist a tour $\tau$ in $H$ such that $ \sum_{e\in \tau} c(e)+ \sum_{e,f \in \tau} q(e,f) \leq \theta$?''